JFR-C/AWS-Cloud-Security-Assessment/README.md

     - Use Amazon Cloudfront, AWS WAF and AWS Shield to provide layer 7 and layer 3/layer 4 DDoS protection.
   - 3. Control access using VPC Security Groups and subnet layers.
     - Use security groups for controlling inbound and outbound traffic, and automatically apply rules for both security groups and WAFs using AWS Firewall Manager.
 Group different resources into different subnets to create routing layers, for example database resources do not need a route to the internet.

+- Network Security
+  - 1. Enforce least‑privilege network access using Security Groups and NACLs
+    - Design inbound and outbound rules so that only required ports, protocols, and sources are allowed, and segment workloads into separate security groups to minimize lateral movement.
+    - Security Groups are stateful virtual firewalls that control inbound and outbound traffic at the instance or ENI level, enforcing least‑privilege access to workloads.
+    - Network ACLs (NACLs) are stateless subnet‑level firewalls that provide an additional layer of network filtering, allowing or denying traffic before it reaches resources.
+  - 2. Eliminate public exposure by using private subnets, VPC Endpoints, and AWS PrivateLink
+    - Keep databases, internal services, and sensitive workloads off the public internet, and route traffic to AWS services privately to reduce attack surface.
+    - VPC (Virtual Private Cloud) is a logically isolated section of the AWS Cloud where you define your own IP ranges, subnets, routing, and network boundaries, forming the foundation of AWS network security.
+    - PrivateLink & VPC Endpoints allow to securely connect to AWS services or third‑party SaaS without exposing traffic to the public internet, reducing attack surface.
+  - 3. Implement multi‑layered perimeter protection with AWS WAF, Shield, and Network Firewall
+    - Use WAF to filter malicious HTTP/S traffic, Shield to mitigate DDoS attacks, and Network Firewall for deep packet inspection and centralized rule enforcement across VPCs.
+  - 4. Continuously monitor and analyze network activity with VPC Flow Logs and GuardDuty
+    - Capture flow logs for visibility into traffic patterns and anomalies, and rely on GuardDuty to detect suspicious behavior such as port scanning, unusual API calls, or compromised instances.
+    - Amazon GuardDuty is a threat detection service that analyzes VPC Flow Logs, DNS logs, and CloudTrail events to identify suspicious or malicious activity in your network.

 - Data Protection
   - 1. Protect data at rest.